-Once you’re able to reproduce the crash locally it’s time to run a few checks to verify that you’re code is not containing any memory issues.
+Once you can reproduce the crash locally, it’s time to run a few checks to verify that your code does not contain any memory issues.

 The Address Sanitizer, also known as ASan, finds memory corruptions and other memory errors at runtime.
 Apple even recommends using the ASan continuously during development:

 Memory issues are frequently the cause of security vulnerabilities.
 You are strongly encouraged to incorporate the Address Sanitizer as part of your software qualification process.